 The Contractor is currently working on initial submittals to start the project.
+On April 26, 2023, Contractor begun taking field measurements.
+This work was completed on May 11, 2023.

 Golden Gate Bridge Seismic Retrofit Phase IIIB, Design Services PSA No. 2010-B-1.
 On June 2, 2009, the District issued a Request for Statement of Qualifications and Proposals, Golden Gate Bridge Design Services, to engineering firms and on June 30, 2009, the Office of the District Secretary received proposals from four engineering teams.
 Based on the proposals and consultant interviews, HDR Engineering, Inc., was determined to be the top-ranked consultant.
 On August 14, 2009, the Board authorized the General Manager to execute the Contract with HDR Engineering, Inc., upon receiving FHWA/Caltrans approval.
 The Notice to Proceed was issued effective November 17, 2010.